 Other Capacities of the Big Agnes Copper Spur HV UL

-We put the Copper Spur HV UL2 through its paces for this review, and Big Agnes also makes the same tent in one, three, and four-person versions.
+We put the 2020 Copper Spur HV UL2 through its paces for this review, and Big Agnes also makes the same tent in one-, three-, and four-person versions.
 The design remains largely the same across all three capacities, although the tents vary in weight, interior and vestibule space, and peak height.
-As we touched on above, the 2P we tested struggled to fit two regular-width sleeping pads, so sizing up to the 3P (3 pounds 7 ounces and $400) makes a lot of sense for those with wider pads or who simply want added room to move around.
-Prices also vary—ranging from $380 for the 1P to a whopping $650 for the 4P—but are all great options for backpackers with varying size requirements.
+As we touched on above, the 2P we tested struggled to fit two wide-width sleeping pads, so sizing up to the 3-person version (3 lbs.
+14 oz. and $500) makes a lot of sense for those with a dog or who simply want added room to move around.
+Prices also vary—ranging from $380 for the 1P to a whopping $650 for the 4P—but all are great options for backpackers with varying size requirements.
 Finally, within the “HV” line, which all share the hubbed pole system, Big Agnes offers MTNGlo versions (1-3P) with built-in string lights, as well as bikepack-specific models (1-2P) with shortened pole segments and other specialized features for easy on-the-go storage.
 There also are lighter Platinum (2-3P) and beefed-up, mountain-ready Expedition (2-3P) variations, both of which are more targeted options than the version tested here.